 Current State Open Water Championships will act as the races that makes up the Australian Cup concept and will be conducted as a single event in each state, not as separate competitions.
 This ensures alignment of resources, maximises participation, and provides athletes with a unified race experience.

-Educational workshops to be delivered at each Australian Cup Series event, led by Fernando Possenti and Kareena Clarke.
+Educational workshops can be delivered at each Australian Cup Series events, if planned and requested in advance.
+Led by Fernando Possenti or Kareena Clark.
 Investment for these events will come from Swimming Australia HP unit.

 The event welcomes swimmers of all levels—emerging juniors, national elites, and international competitors.